-- You’ll lose all your reward points.
+- You’ll lose all your hard-earned reward points.

 - We’ll give you 5,000 airline miles.

-- We’ll waive your annual fee.
+- What if we waive your annual fee?

 Whatever you do, don’t fall for it.
 They’re not trying to shower you with gifts.
 They’re trying to keep the thousands of dollars in revenue you represent, because when they see you, they see dollar signs.
 So be prepared.
 You might have to fight (kindly, of course) to cancel your credit card account.